HL7/davinci-deqm/input/pagecontent/indv-reporting.md

 The [Quality Reporting] Page in the R4 Release of the FHIR Specification provides an overview of CQM structures, how CQMs are represented using the Measure resource, and how CQMs are reported using the MeasureReport resource.
 The [Reporting Individual Data] section describes how to use a MeasureReport resource to represent the results of an individual calculation, as well as how to use the $evaluate-measure operation to generate an individual MeasureReport from a Measure.

+### Supplemental Data Resources in MeasureReport

+The [supplementalData extension](http://hl7.org/fhir/us/davinci-deqm/StructureDefinition/extension-supplementalData) allows supplementalData to be included in the MeasureReport.
+For supplementalData that is a calculation, this will be a reference to an Observation containing the result of the supplementalData calculation.
+For supplementalData that is a resource, this will be a reference to the supplementalData resource.
+For supplementalData that is calculated only for the measure being reported the resource may be in a contained resource.

 #### Relationship between QI Core, DEQM, and CQMs
 {:.no_toc}